open-AIMS/GBR-reef-guidance-assessment/README.md

 e.g., Script 3 could be run after script 1 and 2, so long as 1 and 2 were run at some point previously.

 - `1*_.jl` : Separate data into regions to reduce computational requirements.
-Ensure consistent formats and Coordinate Reference Systems for datasets within MPA and ACA analyses.
+Ensure all data used in later steps are in EPSG:7844 (GDA 2020).
 - `2*_.jl` : Filter raster data into cells that meet selected criteria and calculate the proportion of suitability in the hectare surrounding each cell.
 - `3*_.jl` : Count the number of cells that have a surrounding suitability >= 0.95.